 MICHELLE: As a pianist, I should want to read this but somehow I feel kind of “meh” about it.

-MELINDA: I’m behind, here, but still interested!
+MJ: I’m behind, here, but still interested!

 SEAN: Seven Seas debuts a new manwha with an omnibus of Freezing 1 and 2.
 This has been highly anticipated by many readers, despite not having any monster girls that I know of.
 The blurb calls it “Ultra violent and sexy”, so the usual Seven Seas warnings apply.

 No monster girls is not a problem with the 2nd volume of goofy comedy Nurse Hitomi’s Monster Infirmary.

 Vertical has the 10th volume of mechstravaganza Mobile Suit Gundam: The Origin.
 (I give permission for Vertical to use ‘mechstravaganza’ in their blurbs, if they’d like.)

 ASH: Still one of the best looking manga being released in English right now.